USER MANUAL EDH23MOBV HISENSE

 STOP/CANCEL

 Use this key to stop or cancel the setting.
-Hold 3sec for child lock
+Hold 3 sec for child lock.

 START/+30 SEC

 There are ten microwave power levels, 100P, 90P, 80P, 70P, 60P, 50P, 40P, 30P, 20P and 10P, respectively.
 Turn the below knob to increase or decrease cooking time, the time range can be selected from 0:10 to 60:00.
-After select the time, press "START/+30s" button to start work.
-An buzzing sound to notify completion of the operation.
+After selecting the time, press "START/+30s" button to start work.
+A buzzing sound notifies completion of the operation.

 CAUTION

-c.
-At the maximum microwave power, the oven will automatically lower the power after a certain time of cooking to lengthen the service life.
+a.
+The maximum time that can be set is 60 minutes. b.
+Never operate the oven empty. c.
+At maximum microwave power, the oven will automatically lower the power after a certain time of cooking to lengthen the service life. d.
+If you turn the food during operation, press the START/+30s

 button once and the preset cooking procedure will continue.